ZooWagon/PerF/README.md

 This command pattern is valid for all case studies.
 Each case directory contains its own README with the specific commands required.

-We recommend to start to use PerF from our [running example](./2pc-running-example).
+We recommend that users begin with our [running example](./2pc-running-example).